tdeboissiere/DeepLearningImplementations/DeconvNet/README.md

 # Implementation of the Deconvnet algorithm

 N.B.
-It's still early days for this code so contributions are welcome !
+It's still early days for this code.
+Suggestions for improvement are welcome !
-However if you follow the guidelines below you should be fine.

 # Requirements